davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 - Discuss the challenges that LLMs face with knowledge cut-offs, and explain how information retrieval and augmentation techniques can overcome these challenges
 -->

 The goal of Reinforcement Learning From Human Feedback (RLHF) is to align the model with human values.

-This is done using a type of machine learning where an agent learns to make decisions related to a specific goal by taking actions in an environment, with the objective of maximising the reward received for actions taken, i.e.: __Reinforcement Learning__
+This is accomplished using a type of machine learning where an agent learns to make decisions related to a specific goal by taking actions in an environment, with the objective of maximising the reward received for actions taken, i.e.: __Reinforcement Learning__; this is yet another method to fine-tune Large Language Models.

-## Fine-Tuning Large Language Models with RLHF
+## __Fine-Tuning with RLHF__

 <figure>
   <img style="width: 75%; height: 85%" src="/assets/images/2023-09-15-RLHF-overview.png">